bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     - and an explanation: _what_ do you see on the query plan and _why_ the system chose this option.

 !!! tip ""
-    If the query plan and/or the explanation of subsequent exercises is the same, or at least very similar, it is enough to document everything once (one screenshot and one explanation); and list which (sub)exercises it the solution for.
+    If the query plan or the explanation of subsequent exercises is the same, or at least very similar, it is enough to document everything once (one screenshot and one explanation); and list which (sub)exercises it the solution for.

 ## Exercise 1 (2p)